rxjs-debug/rxjs-debug/README.md

 ### 🤝 Contributing

-We welcome all contributions, whether you're reporting an issue, helping us fix bugs, improve the docs, or spread the word.
+We appreciate your help with reporting issues and fixing bugs.
 We also welcome your suggestions and feedback.

 ### ⚖ Licence